Garden Tiller and Cultivator Importance in Farming:

 Modern farming implements have efficiently replaced almost all traditional farming practices.
 Integration of advanced farming implements increases not only the quantity but also the quality of overall yield production.
-Conventional farming practices include the Tillage and Cultivation performed using these implements.
+Conventional farming practices include the tiller and cultivator performed using these implements.
 Both these farming practices are simple but effective, which promote better production of yield.
 Farmers prefer machines over manual work; they use tillers and cultivators for respective farming operations.
-Most of the people are still confused between both these terms.
+Most people are still confused between both these terms.

 So, without delaying further, let’s begin the discussion.
 First, we talk about tillers then after will come to the Cultivator.